xiongbo010/xiongbo010.github.io/_pages/about.md

 I am a fina-year Ph.D. candidate at International Max Plank Research School for Intelligent Systems ([IMPRS-IS](https://imprs.is.mpg.de/)) and the University of Stuttgart, Germany, under the supervision of [Prof. Steffen Staab](https://www.southampton.ac.uk/people/5xf8n2/professor-steffen-staab).
 My PhD was funded by the Marie Sklodowska-Curie PhD Fellowship.

 My research centres on machine learning with a special focus on modeling and understanding data with complex structure (e.g., social networks and knowledge graphs).
-For this purpose, I’m combining fundamental research on geometric representation learning, graph embeddings, neuro-symbolic AI, and language modeling.
+For this purpose, I’m combining fundamental research on geometric representation learning, graph/relational ML, neuro-symbolic AI, and foundation models.